Medical Assistant vs. Certified Nursing Assistant (CNA): What’s the Difference?

 What do you need to do as a medical assistant to become a CNA?

-While some of the skills you learn as a medical assistant are helpful, you must complete an accredited CNA training program and become certified in your state.
-CNA training and medical assisting training is different as these jobs fulfill different healthcare roles.
+While some of the skills you learn as a medical assistant are helpful, you must complete an accredited CNA training program and become certified in your state to work as a CNA.
+Medical assistant training and CNA training are different as these jobs fulfill different healthcare roles.

 Does a certified medical assistant get paid as much as a CNA?